curtclifton/timerity/2015-05-09 - cocoaconf pdx/slides.md

 ---

-# Syncing Data with Watch
+# Syncing Data with Apple Watch

 - Your watch extension is a separate process from your iPhone app; you just signed up for data syncing.
 - Watch apps die easily; network operations are right out.[^1]